multiservicio/sonarqube-exporter/README.md

 ## Usage

-Secrets such users and passwords are handles via environment variables for simplicity.
+Secrets such as users and passwords are handled via environment variables for simplicity.

 Required ones are: